eggjs/egg-core/README.md

-call           | `Boolean`      | determine whether invoke when exports is function inject         | `Object`       | an object that be the argument when invoke the function filter         | `Function`     | a function that filter the exports which can be loaded
+call           | `Boolean`      | determine whether invoke when exports is function inject         | `Object`       | an object that be the argument when invoke the function filter         | `Function`     | a function that filter the exports which can be loaded mount          | `Function`     | a function that how to mount property to loader target

 ## Questions & Suggestions